Visiting Tokyo in Cherry Blossom Season

 48 Hours in Fethiye, Türkiye.

 We found ourselves in Fethiye for a couple of days as the bus route back to Antalya seemed to stop here.
-As the bus journey was going to be 5/6 hours to Antalya and the fact we had no set schedule (which is taking a little getting used to!) we decided why not.
-It broke up the journey and it looked lovely.
-From speaking with others it appears to be well known for boat cruises and is a popular destination for English tourists.
-Always keen to check out another destination here we were!
+As the bus journey was going to be 5/6 hours to Antalya and the fact that we had no set schedule (which is taking a little getting used to!) we decided why not.
+It broke up the journey, and it looked lovely.
+From speaking with others, it appears to be well known for boat cruises and is a popular destination for English tourists.
+Always keen to check out another destination, here we were!

 Continue reading “48 Hours in Fethiye, Türkiye.”